Chaos-cyber223/whale-sentry/README.md

 **Rhea Wang**
 M.S. in Statistics, University of Pennsylvania

-Background in statistical modeling, applied machine learning, and cloud-native engineering.
+Background in statistical modeling, applied machine learning, and cloud-native engineering, with a focus on building reliable on-chain risk systems.
 Currently focused on **on-chain risk, MEV analysis, and DeFi market behavior**.

 Open to **Web3 / Crypto roles (remote or Singapore-based)**.